Next Equal Pay

 National retailer Next has been accused of destroying vital documents needed to help store staff prove their ongoing equal pay claim.

 Equal Pay Now is powered by Leigh Day.
-We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and the clothing retailer Next
+We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and retailer Next